-□ Currently, only the Export Wizard supports datum transformations.
+Currently, only the Export Wizard supports datum transformations.
 Be cautious with datum conversions, as their accuracy can always be suspect.
-See Section 8.10, on Page 239 for more information.

-2.6.2 Datum
+2.6.2Datum

 These settings can also be accessed under the Tools Menu through the Datum Manager, which has additional coordinate transformation capabilities.
-Section 8.10, on Page 239 offers more information on datums.